That Girl Cooks Healthy

 Growing up in a Caribbean household mushrooms weren't something we embraced at all unlike our Haitian neighbours who use mushrooms to make Djon Djon rice.

-However, whenever I'm in need of a vitamin D boost, especially during the harsh winter months or the run up to the fall I turn to this Vegan Carrot Ginger Soup along with this Crema de Malanga soup
+However, whenever I'm in need of a vitamin D boost, especially during the harsh winter months or the run up to the fall I turn to this soup along with some Vegan Carrot Ginger Soup and this Crema de Malanga Soup

-Only ingredients that are classified as nourishing for the body and that will optimise good health.
+Only ingredients that complement the bodies wellbeing that will optimise good health.

-The soup thickens quite nicely on its own so there is no need to include any thickener i.e flour, starch.
+The soup thickens quite nicely on its own so there is no need to include any thickeners i.e flour, starch.

 Reasons to make this recipe

-• While you might not go crazy for creamy mushroom soup, the health properties should be convincing enough to try it at least once.
+• While you might not go crazy for creamy mushroom soup, the health properties (high levels of vitamin d) should be convincing enough to try it at least once.

 • Don't be fooled by the dark hue (I used a large quantity of mushrooms).
-Mushroom soup is low fat/carb and perfect for a weightloss diet
+Mushroom soup is low in bad fat (LDL)/carb and perfect to aid a weightloss diet

 • The coconut milk gives a lovely creamy almost velvet type texture that's so heavenly.